Summary

 Contents

-Sykes has served as an administrative adviser in the Summit County fiscal office.[7]
-In 2013, she ran for the Ohio House of Representatives to succeed her father, Vernon, who was term-limited.[8]
-She defeated Summit County councilman Frank Communale to secure the Democratic nomination,[9] and Republican nominee Cynthia Blake 72%-28% in the general election.[10]
+In 2013, she ran for the Ohio House of Representatives to succeed her father, Vernon, who was term-limited.[11]
+She won the Democratic nomination by defeating Summit County councilman Frank Communale.[12]
+She later defeated Republican nominee Cynthia Blake in the general election by 72%–28% of the vote.[13]

-Sykes won the EMILY’s List 2020 Gabby Giffords Rising Star Award.[14]
+During the 2020 Democratic Party presidential primaries, Sykes endorsed Joe Biden.[16]
+That same year, she won the EMILY’s List 2020 Gabby Giffords Rising Star Award.[17]

 U.S. House of Representatives